Rule 8.252. Judicial notice; findings and evidence on appeal

 (C)Give notice of the time and place for taking the evidence.

-(3)For documentary evidence, a party may offer the original, a certified copy, or a photocopy.
+(3)For documentary evidence, a party may offer the original, a certified copy, a photocopy, or, in a case in which electronic filing is permitted, an electronic copy.
 The court may admit the document in evidence without a hearing.

 Advisory Committee Comment